mholling/dnt900/README.md

     lrwxrwxrwx 1 root root    0 Dec 25 15:11 ttyAMA0.local -> ttyAMA0.0x00165F
     -rw-r--r-- 1 root root 4096 Dec 25 15:00 uevent

 This directory lists each radio on the network under its corresponding MAC address (e.g. `ttyAMA0.0x00165E` in this example).
+If the network's base radio is not the locally connected radio, it appears with the MAC address `0x000000` rather than its actual MAC address.
 A symlink (`ttyAMA0.local`) for the locally connected radio is also listed for convenience.

 The configuration registers for a radio are listed within its named subdirectory.
 These registers are described in detail in the [DNT900 Series Integration Guide](http://www.rfm.com/products/data/dnt900dk_manual.pdf).